 But before we look at these devices, let’s get to know what zoom binoculars really are.
-Here in my recent post, I compiled some of the top-rated zoom binoculars you will find in the market today.
+Here is my recent post, I compiled some of the top-rated zoom binoculars you will find in the market today.

 What are Zoom Binoculars?

-Example of such binoculars is 10-30×60 and 12-36×70.
+An example of such binoculars is 10-30×60 and 12-36×70.
 As you can see the objective lens diameter is fixed for both examples but their magnification is changeable.
 You can zoom out or zoom in with them.
 They are different from fixed binoculars which only have one magnification (e.g 10×).

 How do Zoom Binoculars Work?

-These binoculars have adjustable oculars which allow you to move the magnifying power either from low to high or from high to low.
+These binoculars have adjustable oculars that allow you to move the magnifying power either from low to high or from high to low.
 The eyepiece lens which consists of several lens elements in housing makes the zooming function possible.

 Zoom binoculars work by synchronizing the two telescopes that binoculars have using the zoom mechanism – which consists of moving lens elements with each eyepiece.
 This function is accomplished by the use of a flexible metal band ( as seen in the image above) that passes through the ocular arms, thereby connecting the zoom mechanism on the left to the zoom mechanism on the left side.

-Unlike fixed binoculars which have pre-determined magnification and field of view, zoom binoculars have interchangeable eyepiece which allows you to reduce or increase the magnification while also altering the field of view.
+Unlike fixed binoculars that have pre-determined magnification and field of view, zoom binoculars have interchangeable eyepiece which allows you to reduce or increase the magnification while also altering the field of view.
 The zoom element makes this possible

 Zoom Binoculars Advantages

-Their major advantage is you can easily change the magnification from low to mid to high and the vice versa with just a flick of your fingertips.
+Their major advantage is you can easily change the magnification from low to mid to high and vice versa with just a flick of your fingertips.
 This is useful when you are viewing long range targets in areas such as wetlands, on boats or from other activities such as sports events and concerts.

 Zoom binoculars are great for stationary viewing.
-You can mount them on a tripod or any mounting device and be able to view stationery objects at any magnification without any problems.
+You can mount them on a tripod or any mounting device and be able to view stationary objects at any magnification without any problems.
 Unlike if you are moving, your body movements also get magnified when you increase the magnification.

 Zoom binoculars are also good for applications like astronomy and surveillance.
 They are great at watching the planetary stars.
 This is because the stars and other heavenly bodies move slowly and their movement is not easily noticeable hence zoom binoculars work great when watching them.